this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - reading_300
      - 300 rpm sheer stress value (Integer or Float)

-This function is for the calculation of flow behavior index (n) and the consistency factor (K).
+This function is for the calculation of flow behaviour index (n) and the consistency factor (K).
 It takes in two value inputs(Integers or Floats).
 The function returns a dictionary containing a float and a subdictionary.
-The flow behavior index (n) is returned as a float, while the subdictionary contains the consistency factor (K) data with different viscosity units.
+The flow behaviour index (n) is returned as a float, while the subdictionary contains the consistency factor (K) data with different viscosity units.
 To see the range of viscosity units that can be returned, see the example code below or review the Viscosity units section of Fluids Conversions.

 .. code:: python